fbpx

 TDR Kotelnikov GE

-Best Bang-for-your-buck compressor with a ton of built-in features.
+Best Bang-for-your-buck compressor with a ton of free features.

-Let’s kick things off with one of my own designs (yes, I sat down for months and coded this little plugin myself): The THR LowEnhance, a plugin strictly designed to help you speed up your workflow when dealing with low-frequency content since it allows you to quickly add compression and saturation to a specific frequency range without the need of additional plugins.
+Let’s kick things off with one of my own designs: The THR LowEnhance, a plugin strictly designed to help you speed up your workflow when dealing with low-frequency content since it allows you to quickly add compression and saturation to a specific frequency range without the need of additional plugins.

 THR LowEnhance